-Known for her versatility, passion, musicianship, and style, violinist Rosemary Siemens has mesmerized audiences the world over since the age of three.
-Equally comfortable with classical and pop music, her diverse talents and improvisational skills have led to countless performance opportunities, including three different performances at New York’s Carnegie Hall, one of which debuted a combined hip-hop and classical concert; performing as the first instrumentalist ever at St. Peter’s Basilica at the Vatican; playing at the Latin Grammy’s in Miami; entertaining at numerous private concerts, including for Donald Trump at his Mar-A-Lago estate in Palm Beach; performing at two concerts at the Vancouver 2010 Winter Olympics; and even opening Hockey Night in Canada.
+Known for her versatility, passion, musicianship, and style, Canadian violin sensation Rosemary Siemens has mesmerized audiences around the world since the age of three.
+Equally comfortable with classical and pop music, her diverse talents and improvisational skills have led to countless performance opportunities, including four different performances at New York’s famed Carnegie Hall, one of which debuted a combined hip-hop and classical concert.
+She has also performed as the first solo instrumentalist ever allowed to play at St. Peter’s Basilica as well as the Sistine Chapel at the Vatican since its beginning in 1483.
+Rosemary has also played at the Latin Grammy’s in Miami and entertained at numerous private concerts, including for billionaire Donald Trump at his Mar-A-Lago estate in Palm Beach and for USA president Jimmy Carter.
+Her resume also includes concerts at the Vancouver 2010 Winter Olympics; and even opening Hockey Night in Canada.
 Most recently, Rosemary was selected as one of the top 20 out of thousands of applicants for Canada’s “Got Talent” live video audition.